Asaduzzama-n/module-generator/README.md

 ### Interface (.interface.ts)

-Contains TypeScript interfaces for your model.
+Contains TypeScript interfaces for your model and any nested types.

 ### Model (.model.ts)